2. Professional Responsibilities of Community Pharmacists: A Complete Guide

 Community pharmacists play an important role in providing unbiased and evidence-based drug information.
 Drug information service involves:

-• Providing accurate answers to healthcare professionals and patients
+• Providing Accurate Answers: Offering reliable information to healthcare professionals and patients.

 Health screening services are patient care services offered by community pharmacists for early detection of diseases.
 Early diagnosis allows timely treatment and prevention of complications.